avodonosov/reader-garbage-collector/README.md

 Also see how they are tested in test.lisp.

 What is the most appropriate name for this functionality?
-Is it really a "reader gargage collector", or maybe it's a "symbol pollution sink"?
+Is it really a "reader garbage collector", or maybe it's a "symbol pollution sink"?
 Something else?

 Further Thoughts.